jarun/buku/README.md

 - Support gzip compression in fetching URLs
 - Exact word match (against substring in a word as it works currently.
 Hint: REGEXP)
 - Parse full page data???
 Might end up writing a search engine like Google. ;)
+- Anything else which would add value (please raise an issue for discussion)

 # Developers
 [Arun Prakash Jana](mailto:engineerarun@gmail.com)